finkbeca/Notes/content/docs/blockchain/file_storage.md

 ## IPFS Notes

 ### Files API
-The DAG APi allows you to use  unqiue and primitive data structures offered by IPLD within IPFS.
+The DAG APi allows you to use  unique and primitive data structures offered by IPLD within IPFS.
 Its method in js-ipfs takes the format ipfs.dag.someMethod()
 DAG Api is the most generic approach to adding data to the IPFS node.
-The files API on the otherhand prepare files to pbe placed in the network and ensures that IPFS knows how to access them.
+The files API on the other hand prepare files to pbe placed in the network and ensures that IPFS knows how to access them.
 It is made of two parts: Regular Files API and Mutable File System
 MFT provides an API to replicate file systems such as ``` mkdir ls cp``` mimicking how you organize directories on a computer.
 In Regular Files API it uses aa bare bones approach to mangage files in IPFS.
 MFT uses ``` ipfs.files.someMethod()``` while Regular Files API uses ``` ipfs.someMethod()```
 ```ipfs.add(data, [options])```
 Thus we can for example: